xCDAT/xcdat/CONTRIBUTING.rst

 - `mypy`_ for static type checking on `type hints`_

 We highly recommend that you setup `pre-commit hooks`_ to automatically run all the above tools every time you make a git commit.
-Check out the :ref:`installing pre-commit hooks` section above for instructions.
+Check out the :ref:`install pre-commit hooks` section above for instructions.

 .. _pull request: https://github.com/xCDAT/xcdat/compare